deepray-AI/deepray/README.md

 This variable defaults to `True` on Windows and macOS, and `False` on Linux.

-#### Periodic Evaluation of Subpackages
-Given the nature of this repository, submodules may become less and less useful to the community as time goes on.
-In order to keep the repository sustainable, we'll be performing bi-annual reviews of our code to ensure everything still belongs within the repo.
-Contributing factors to this review will be:

-1. Number of active maintainers
-2. Amount of OSS use
-3. Amount of issues or bugs attributed to the code
-4. If a better solution is now available

-Functionality within Deepray can be categorized into three groups:

-* **Suggested**: well-maintained API; use is encouraged.
-* **Discouraged**: a better alternative is available; the API is kept for historic reasons; or the API requires maintenance and is the waiting period to be deprecated.
-* **Deprecated**: use at your own risk; subject to be deleted.

-The status change between these three groups is:
-Suggested <-> Discouraged -> Deprecated.

-The period between an API being marked as deprecated and being deleted will be 90 days.
-The rationale being:

-1. In the event that Deepray releases monthly, there will be 2-3 releases before an API is deleted.
-The release notes could give user enough warning.

-2. 90 days gives maintainers ample time to fix their code.

 ## Contributing
 Deepray is a community-led open source project (only a few maintainers work for Google!).
 As such, the project depends on public contributions, bug fixes, and documentation.